 What is the Access UK Document Checklist?

-The "Access UK document checklist" refers to the document guidance provided within the UK visa application system.
-When you complete your UK visa application form (VAF), the system generates a personalised checklist based on your answers.
-This checklist appears in your application account and guides you on which categories of documents to upload.
+The "Access UK document checklist" refers to the personalised document guidance generated within the UKVI online application system.
+When you complete your UK visa application form (VAF), the system analyses your answers and creates a tailored checklist showing which categories of documents to upload.
+This appears in your application account — it is not a separate form or PDF you need to download.
+The checklist adapts based on your visa type, nationality, and specific circumstances.

 What is Proof of Application in UK Visa?